Skip to main content

 Variable rate mortgage

-A variable rate mortgage is any with an interest-rate that is no fixed, and therefore can change during the mortgage deal.
+A variable rate mortgage is any with an interest-rate that is not fixed, and therefore can change during the mortgage deal period.
 There are three types of variable rate mortgage:

-Standard variable rate (SVR) - all lenders have a standard variable rate, this is like their default interest rate and they set it themselves.
-This is not a fixed length product, so if you’re on one, you can leave at any time.
+Standard variable rate (SVR) - all lenders have a standard variable rate, this is their default interest rate which they set themselves.
+It's not a fixed length product, so if you’re on one, you can leave at any time without paying fees.
 It’s usually, but not always, the most expensive type of variable rate.

 Tracker rate - this is the only rate that is determined by an external financial indicator, rather than the lender.
 This is usually the Bank of England base rate, so your monthly repayments rise and fall in line with it.

 Initial rate - sometimes referred to as the initial period, and is used to describe the length of time that either the fixed-rate, tracker-rate or discount rate is set for.
-During this period you will usually need to pay early repayment charges to leave the deal, but once the period has passed, you’re usually free to remortgage without penalty.
+During this period you usually need to pay early repayment charges to leave the deal.
+Once the period has passed, you’re usually free to remortgage without penalty.

-APR and APRC - Often used for the same purpose, the APR (Annual percentage rate) and the APRC (Annual percentage rate of charge) ,ust be shown by each lender, and they help a customer to see a true comparison of mortgages, taking into consideration both interest and fees.
+APR and APRC - Often used for the same purpose, the APR (Annual percentage rate) and the APRC (Annual percentage rate of charge) must be shown by each lender.
+They exist to help a customer to see a true comparison of mortgages, taking into consideration both interest and fees.

 Conveyancing - this is the legal process carried out by a solicitor who specialises in property transactions (a conveyancer).
 They take part in transferring funds and deeds between buyers and sellers.